crosstheages/public-data/patch-notes-blast.md

 - Dashboard
   - Fixed an issue with the deck selection, sometimes not registering a deck change.
 - Gameplay
+  - Fixed a display issue with affinities.
   - Fixed an issue with fields not applying their bonus to cards drawn after.
 (Hotfix already live)
   - Added precision to Overpowering rune's description.
 (Hotfix already live)
   - Added precision to Draw of Fate level 3's description.
 (Hotfix already live)
   - Fixed an inconsistency in Fireball level 3's description.
 (Hotfix already live)
   - Fixed a display issue with the HL end of turn attack.
   - Fixed a display issue when discarding showing power directly instead of a preview.
+- Dashboard
+  - Fixed an issue with the shop notification not showing until players go to the shop.
 - Leaderboard
   - Fixed some display issues on the Leaderboard.
 Also added back the information panel.
+  - Fixed a display issue with the leaderboard information popup.
 - Custom lobby
   - Fixed an issue when leaving and rejoining a custom lobby preventing the start of the duel.
 - Inventory